daslu/daslu/README.md

-Daniel Slutsky, a mathematician and a data-science consultant
+Daniel Slutsky, a Clojure engineer and a data-science consultant

 ## Projects
 * community organizer the [Scicloj group](https://scicloj.github.io/), building a Clojure toolkit for data science